 What was happening at Ostara, the Spring Equinox, in September 2017?

-At Ostara, six months ago, I was heading off to another Vision Quest experience, calling in fun as a powerful ingredient in the cauldron of basecamp.
+At Ostara, six months ago, I was heading off to another wilderness solo experience, calling in fun as a powerful ingredient in the cauldron of basecamp.
 I was sitting with the question of ‘where is there space for my shakti, my joyful life force?
 Where is it safe to live this energy?’

 Wrestling with a porn-addicted culture and a perceived lack of safety in a world of men.
 What recourse but to Shun them all, asks my Loyal Soldier?